cran/baymedr/README.md

 With `infer_bf()` we can test whether the experimental group is not worse by a certain amount–which is given by the non-inferiority margin–than the control group.
-Importantly, sometimes low and sometimes high values on the measure of interest represent non-inferiority, which can be specified with the argument `direction`.
+Importantly, sometimes low and sometimes high values on the dependent variable represent non-inferiority, which can be specified with the argument `direction`.
+In the case where low values represent non-inferiority we have BF-+, indicating that we quantify evidence for the data under the negative alternative hypothesis (i.e., H-) relative to the positive null hypothesis (i.e., H+).
+In the case where high values represent non-superiority we have BF+-, indicating that we quantify evidence for the data under the positive alternative hypothesis (i.e., H+) relative to the negative null hypothesis (i.e., H-).
 The default is that high values represent non-inferiority.
 The non-inferiority margin can be specified with the argument `ni_margin`.
-The argument `ni_margin_std` can be used to specify whether the non-inferiority margin is given in standardised (TRUE; the default) or unstandardised (FALSE) units.
+The argument `ni_margin_std` can be used to specify whether the non-inferiority margin is given in standardized (TRUE; the default) or unstandardized (FALSE) units.

 We can use the raw data to compute a Bayes factor: